Chinch-Bug/clangen-genemod/docs/dev/art/patrol-sprites.md

 > ![clean_lines](https://github.com/ClanGenOfficial/clangen/assets/115410010/bc08929b-c605-476a-8d25-dc4aba291d8b)

 !!! tip
     This graphic can serve as a helpful reference for drawing each age stage.
-Keep in mind that apprentices generally look like small adults!
+Keep in mind that rusasirahs generally look like small adults!

     ![age reference_clangen](https://github.com/ClanGenOfficial/clangen/assets/115410010/8e19bd81-d9f9-45ff-aa67-d781a3142ed3)

 ## Color Palettes
-We work off of strict color palettes for cat silhouettes and other specific entities.
-We do not use "normal" cat colors for cats shown in patrol sprites because we want the player to be able to "visualize" the cats from their patrol into the patrol sprite.
+We work off of strict color palettes for rabbit silhouettes and other specific entities.
+We do not use "normal" rabbit colors for rabbits shown in patrol sprites because we want the player to be able to "visualize" the rabbits from their patrol into the patrol sprite.

-Cats are color-coded by status, follow the below ref sheet.
+Rabbits are color-coded by status, follow the below ref sheet.

 ![patrol palette guide](img/color-palette-guide.png)

-- As you can see, some ranks (app and med cat) have specific colors, while other ranks (like warrior and leader) have no specific colors.
-If the patrol text does not refer to a cat as being an app or med cat, then you should use the "unspecified rank" colors.
-There are multiple "unspecified rank" palettes to choose from in order to make it easy to distinguish multiple "unspecified rank" cats from each other.
+- As you can see, some ranks (app and med rabbit) have specific colors, while other ranks (like rabbit and chief rabbit) have no specific colors.
+If the patrol text does not refer to a rabbit as being an app or med rabbit, then you should use the "unspecified rank" colors.
+There are multiple "unspecified rank" palettes to choose from in order to make it easy to distinguish multiple "unspecified rank" rabbits from each other.

-- Dead cats are a little special in that they break our usual black lineart rules.
+- Dead rabbits are a little special in that they break our usual black lineart rules.
 They have an extra lineart color that should be used sparingly.
 The nose/mouth and eye lines should use this line color.
 Any parts of their lineart that appear to be floating away, wispy, or dripping, should use this line color.
 Always remember to gradient back into black lineart on the more "solid" parts of their body.
-StarClan cats also come with two extra "star" colors.
+Inle rabbits also come with two extra "star" colors.
 Stars should be 1 or 2 pixel dots clustered throughout the pelt and should alternate between the two colors.

-- Cats from other Clans receive a heavy black gradient.
+- Rabbits from other Clans receive a heavy black gradient.
 This should cover nearly 2/3rds of their body.

-- The Dangerous Entity colors should be used for anything **actively threatening** the cats or if the cats are described as feeling threatened.
-If an eagle is diving at a cat, it should be colored as a dangerous entity.
+- The Dangerous Entity colors should be used for anything **actively threatening** the rabbits or if the rabbits are described as feeling threatened.
+If an eagle is diving at a rabbit, it should be colored as a dangerous entity.
 If an eagle is just flying through the sky minding it's business, then it should be colored like an eagle.
 These colors can also be used for nonliving things, such as suspicious paw prints.

-- Non-aggressive animals **that aren't cats** should be drawn with realistic colors.
+- Non-aggressive animals **that aren't rabbits** should be drawn with realistic colors.

 ![gen_hunt_rabbit](https://github.com/ClanGenOfficial/clangen/assets/115410010/f82cb21e-3623-427e-8236-21d1ffcb9a64)
 ![fst_hunt_squirrelchase](https://github.com/ClanGenOfficial/clangen/assets/115410010/c2508326-85e5-4de9-98ae-282309ba6ae7)